KatherLab/SWARM/README.md

 **Furthermore**, each system requires:
 *  **Linux-Distribution**
+*  Install docker in all the three systems
 *  All the three systems must be in the sudo and docker group
     1. On each system from the account which has admin rights run in a command-line  'sudo usermod -a -G sudo \<username>'
     2. On each system  from the account which has admin rights run in a command-line  'sudo usermod -a -G docker \<username>'